 Post-consumer food waste is not only the bulk of the food waste you produce, but it’s also the hardest to manage.
 By doing something as simple as offering accessible, eco-friendly to-go containers for customers to take their leftovers with them, you can easily promote sustainability.
 You can take that concept a step further and add a separate bin next to your trash bins specifically for food waste.
 By setting up a collection program with the right vendors, you can then have that food waste collected to be composted.
 Ideally, you can even arrange those food scraps to be sent to the local farms where you source your produce to create a closed-loop recycling program that your eco-conscious consumers will absolutely love.
 Waste less, recycle more, and look great doing it.

 Food waste is inevitable, no matter what you do in the restaurant business.
 That is why it is important to keep looking for creative solutions, and ways to fix old problems with new innovations.
 No matter how you choose to address the issue of food waste recycling, it is important to keep your employees and your customers informed.
-Just as much as you brag about where you get your produce, you need to brag about how you handle it.
-Food waste recycling can be the centerpiece of your marketing strategy.
+Just as much as you brag about where you get your high quality produce, you need to brag about how you handle the waste from food.
+Fruit and Vegetable food waste recycling can be the centerpiece of your marketing strategy.

 this article was originally featured on: FastCasual.com